Have an overexcited dog as your companion?

 Brought new pets into the household or transitioned to a different location?
 You will notice that bed clawing becomes much more intense.
 If this is the case, territorial demarcation is most probably the cause!

-A comfy dog bed in your guarded and monitored house might appear entirely safe for you.
-But your canine wants to keep their resting environment safe before relaxing.
+A comfy dog bed in your guarded and monitored house might appear entirely safe.
+But your canine wants to keep its resting environment safe before relaxing.